-To actively close gaps in attainment and achievement between pupils and all groups of pupils; especially pupils eligible for free-school meals, pupils with special educational needs and disabilities and pupils with social care needs.

-To achieve this objective, we plan to:
+To close gaps in attainment and achievement between pupils and all groups of pupils; To achieve this objective, we will:

-- Modify provision in order to meet all children's needs and interests.
-Introduce more specific interventions for Literacy and Numeracy. - Improve parental engagement by enabling Parents to come into our school and to be a part of the learning experience.
+- Planning and curriculum provision will engage all children's needs and interests. - Intervention groups, including tutoring will provide support and challenge. - Improve parental engagement by enabling families to come into our school and to be a part of the learning experience.